Introduction to House Hacking

 This just goes to show you that you don't have to be a newbie to take advantage of house hacking.
 You can do it at any level.

-Here is a real-world example of a property that found on Zillow last year.
-It's was a property in a place where I love to invest.
+Here is a real-world example of a property that was found on Zillow last year.
+It was a property in a place where I loved to invest.

 I've got several rental properties in Kansas City, Missouri.
 That property is located in Blue Springs, which is a really nice suburb.

-So you'd be collecting $2,550 a month in rent from your three tenants.
+So you'd be collecting $2,550 monthly rent from your three tenants.

 Now, thinking about the expenses there…